 Why not take financial control back?

-The start of a new year can be a time for reflection and new beginnings, and if this year you are thinking of tackling your debt this year, you are not alone.
+The start of a new year can be a time for reflection and new beginnings, and if you are thinking of tackling your debt this year, you are not alone.
 Many people have committed to reducing their deficit as part of their New Year Resolutions, and it is not hard to see why.
 Consolidating debt can relieve stress levels and give you control of your finances again.

 The first thing you should do is confront your debt.
 Is it growing?
 Has it been hiding in the background, untouched for a few years?
 Is it a credit card debt that spiraled out of control over Christmas?
 Or is it a gradual build-up of debt accumulated over several years?
 Look at how this debt has come about, and try to stop excess spending now.

 Another point is that you should be honest about your debt.
 If you have hidden debt from your partner, consider telling him or her about it.
-As the saying goes, a problem shared is a problem halved, and however embarrassed you are, it could really help your situation.
+As the saying goes, a problem shared is a problem halved, and however embarrassed you are, it could help your situation.

-You now need to look at what extra money you have come into the household, which you help pay down your existing debt.
-Look at saving money by setting up a regular savings schedule.
 Wonga suggests many small sacrifices you can make to help you save money.
 Remember that a little goes a long way!
 Their comprehensive list of savings includes cutting down on electricity use, growing your own vegetables, and ditching that weekly takeaway.

 You should create a good plan for paying off your debt and stick to it.
 CNBC says that one of the most effective ways to clear your debt, which you should consider, is the avalanche method.
 You should ask a professional debt consolidation company to help.